Conversation Design Best Practices

 1. What happens if a user types something the bot doesn’t understand?

-2. If a user gets stuck, how can they get unstuck and return to start, main menu or exit?
+2. If a user gets stuck, how can they get unstuck and return to start, main menu or exit and later resume easily?

 3. When the user has completed a journey, do they receive an exit message?